 - ¼ teaspoon black pepper

 - Preheat oven to 375 degrees F. Cook the potato dices in salted boiling water for about 5 minutes.
 Drain and let cool.

 - Remove casings from sausage, unless you are making your own mix like me.
-Heat a skillet to medium-high and cook the sausage until browned.
+Heat a large skillet to medium-high and cook the sausage until browned.
 Break it up in the process.
 Remove from skillet with a slotted spoon.
 Leave 1 tablespoon of grease.

 - Cook the onion and red pepper in the sausage grease for about 5 minutes.
 Add the garlic and cook a couple more minutes.
 Fill into a large baking dish (9x13 inches) together with sausage and potato dices.

 - In a large bowl, whisk together the eggs, milk and black pepper.
 Add 1.5 cups of the shredded cheese and stir to combine everything.
 Pour into the baking dish.

 - Sprinkle the remaining cheese on top, cover with foil and bake for 20 minutes.
 Uncover and continue baking for 10-15 more minutes.

 - Let the breakfast casserole rest for a few minutes.
 Add sliced green onion and serve hot.